-Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficien cy level by checking o one of the four proficiency level s below.
-If not being rated at this time, leave bla nk: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, v what has been observ ved that reflects current profici ency on this indicator?
-The examples above are illu strative and do not r eflect an exclusive list of what is expected):
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
+If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, wh nat has been observ ved that reflects current profici ency on this indicator?
+The examples above are illust trative and do not r eflect an exclusive list of what s expected):